Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Over/under insights

-- Buffalo and its opponents have combined to score more than 42.5 points in five of 12 games this season.
+- Buffalo has combined with its opponents to score more than 41.5 points in five of 12 games this season.

-- Monday's over/under is 15.1 points lower than the two team's combined 57.6 points per game average.

-- These two squads combine to surrender 32.3 points per game, 10.2 fewer than this contest's over/under.
+- The two teams combine to average 57.6 points per game, 16.1 more than the over/under in this contest.

+- The 32.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 41.5 over/under in this contest.

-- The 42.5-point over/under for this game is 2.4 points below the 44.9 points per game average total in Patriots games this season.
+- The 41.5-point over/under for this game is 3.4 points below the 44.9 points per game average total in Patriots games this season.

 Bills stats and trends

-- Buffalo has played 11 games, with eight wins against the spread.

-- This season, the Bills have an ATS record of 7-4 in their 11 games as a favorite of 2.5 points or more.
+- The Bills have been favored by 2.5 points or more 11 times this season and are 7-4 ATS in those games.

-- Buffalo's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Buffalo has hit the over in 41.7% of its opportunities this year (five times over 12 games with a set point total).

 - When Buffalo records more than 15.8 points, it is 8-2 against the spread and 7-2 overall.